Prince of Persia: Warrior Within: Audio

 Pilon had worked on the previous game's sound design, and with the rest of the sound team wanted to create a darker atmosphere both in the music and overall sound design.
 While some sounds for the Prince's movement were reused from The Sands of Time, most of the sound design for the environment and enemies was new.
 The goal was to have players feel like they were cutting down real enemies, with the sound design aiming for a visceral style.
 There was an increased range of sounds for enemies, including some garbled voice lines.
 They used the same sound output support used in The Sands of Time; Dolby Pro Logic for PS2 and GameCube, Dolby Digital for Xbox, and both Dolby Digital and EAX for PC.

-Stuart Chatwood, composer of The Sands of Time and member of Canadian rock band The Tea Party, returned for Warrior Within.
-Chatwood worked on the in-game music.
+Stuart Chatwood, composer of The Sands of Time and member of Canadian rock band The Tea Party, returned to compose the in-game music of Warrior Within.
 He was involved from an early stage, with Ubisoft providing concept art and gameplay videos so he could create music inspired by them.
 Matching the tonal shift of Warrior Within, the music was taken in a darker direction, with Ubisoft wanting a "heavy sounding score".
 To achieve this, the in-game music made use of heavy metal music.
 While these were used for action and fight sequences, more ambient themes were used for exploration.
 The Arabic elements from the previous game were retained, but made "subtle" and less prominent.
 Also joining the project was Inon Zur, a multimedia composer known for his orchestral style.
 He later described his work as focusing on cutscenes and "big battles".
 Ubisoft wanted orchestral music during the cutscenes to contrast against the in-game music, leading them to bringing Zur on board.
 Zur's music was performed by the Hollywood Studio Orchestra and recorded at Warner Bros.
 Studios, Burbank.

 Alongside original music, the tracks "I Stand Alone" and "Straight Out of Line" were licensed from rock band Godsmack.
 Use of these songs were mostly limited to encounters with the Dahaka.
 In retrospect, staff members noted a mixed reaction from fans to the musical change.
 An English soundtrack release was impossible due to technical issues with the music contract.
 A soundtrack album was released in Japan by Team Entertainment on October 19, 2005.
 Music from Warrior Within was included in a soundtrack album as a pre-order bonus for the PS2 and Xbox versions of The Two Thrones.
 Music from Warrior Within was later included in digital compilation album released on January 3, 2011.